Careers at Trinity-Pawling

 - You can be creative!
 Incorporate your gifts and talents in and out of the classroom to enhance the educational experience.

-- We will take care of you with Medical, Dental, Retirement, and Life Insurance Benefits.
+- We will take care of you with Medical, Dental, Retirement, and Life Insurance Benefits (just to name a few)

 - Build relationships and develop lifelong friendships